substrate-system/path/README.md

 ## API

-See the [Node.js path docs][path]. `path-browserify` currently matches the Node.js 10.3 API.
-`path-browserify` only implements the POSIX functions, not the win32 ones.
+See the [Node.js path docs][path]. `@substrate-system/path` currently matches the Node.js 10.3 API. `@substrate-system/path` only implements the POSIX functions, not the win32 ones.

-## Contributing

-PRs are very welcome!
-The main way to contribute to `path-browserify` is by porting features, bugfixes and tests from Node.js.
-Ideally, code contributions to this module are copy-pasted from Node.js and transpiled to ES5, rather than reimplemented from scratch.
-Matching the Node.js code as closely as possible makes maintenance simpler when new changes land in Node.js.
-This module intends to provide exactly the same API as Node.js, so features that are not available in the core `path` module will not be accepted.
-Feature requests should instead be directed at [nodejs/node](https://github.com/nodejs/node) and will be added to this module once they are implemented in Node.js.

-If there is a difference in behaviour between Node.js's `path` module and this module, please open an issue!

 ## License